See & Do

 Winter is a time to clean up and care for your plants.
 It’s a great time to fertilise your citrus trees and prune your hydrangeas and roses to prepare them for the coming seasons.
 Trim your hedges and clean up the autumn leaves that dropped and think about planting native trees and what to plant to encourage birds to your garden.

 Twice a year before summer and winter our garden beds get replanted, either fully or partially with annuals.
-Below are what's planted for winter 2023. *The photo is not indicative of what is currently growing in the park.
+Below are what's planted for summer 24/25. *The photo is not indicative of what is currently growing in the park.

 Sunken Roundabout